obverter/poetrybingo/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Please don't be bashful.
-You won't hurt my feelings.
+It is impossible to hurt my feelings, because I have none.

-If my analyses seem fundamentally wrong and/or are yucking your yum, let me know why!
+If my analyses or work seem fundamentally wrong and/or are yucking your yum, let me know why!
 Projects are never finished; only abandoned.
 I'm always looking to improve.

 Don't forget to give the project a star!
 And then make a burner account and give it another star!
 Thanks again!